TobiasSchaeuble/sun/README.md

 1. Install raspbian-wheezy [official link](https://www.raspberrypi.org/documentation/installation/installing-images/)
 	1. prepare the sd card on your computer:
-		1. first download the [img](https://downloads.raspberrypi.org/raspbian/images/raspbian-2015-05-07/2015-05-05-raspbian-wheezy.zip) (in my case it was the 2015-05-05 build) on you computer
+		1. first download the [img](https://downloads.raspberrypi.org/raspbian_latest) (in my case it was the 2015-09-24 build Kernel Version 4.1) on you computer
 		2. insert the sd card into your computer
 		3. get the sd-card mount number (attention: be suer what number otherwise data can get lost)